 Time for the thinking cap portion of the plan.
 This is where you generate ideas about what your marketing mix will be so you know where to focus your available marketing, advertising and public relations budget.

-yes, you’ve been discussing your product or service a lot.
+Yes, you’ve been discussing your product or service a lot already.
 But here you want to think about the value your customer will see in it.
 This includes how it is packaged, the warranties you are offering, etc. What do these say about your product/service and are they properly aligned?

 This not only includes the messaging that you’ll use, but the tools you’ll use to spread the word.
 Promotion falls into six general categories: advertising, public relations/publicity, marketing/social media, promotions and events, collateral/marketing materials and your sales force.

 b.
 Public Relations.
 This part of the plan outlines how you are going to get media coverage.
 Why is the public interested in your product or service?
-Why should a reporter care?
+Why should a reporter want to report on it?
 What are you going to have to say about your product?
 How would you handle a media call?
 What are your key messages?
 This part of the plan involves press releases, features, interviews, opinion pieces, speeches, photos, etc. Think about what makes you newsworthy.

 c.
 Marketing.
 This includes email blasts, database marketing and social media such as Facebook, Twitter and blogs.
 The goal is to generate inquiries and leads, build an audience, raise general awareness and actually sell the product and service.